Website icon Xpert.Digital

 • 🏭 Key sectors in German-Indian trade dynamics

-• 🌱 Sustainable development and the digital economy: future prospects
+• 🌱 Sustainable Development and the Digital Economy: Future Perspectives

-• 💼 The importance of foreign direct investment in the connection between Germany and India
+• 💼 The importance of foreign direct investment in the relationship between Germany and India

 • 🎓 Cultural and scientific exchanges as the basis of bilateral relations